TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ::::::

-The following properties are rather obvious.
+The following properties of permutation matrices come in handy.

 ::::::{prf:proposition}